Aerated Bread Company: Technology

-Competition from A.B.C. had more than just a price effect on the traditional fermentation bakers, who responded, in some instances, with unusual advertising efforts to retain market share.
+Competition from A.B.C. prompted advertising efforts from fermentation bakers to try to retain their market share.
 The traditional fermentation process produces alcohol within the dough, though virtually all of it dissipates in the extreme heat of the ovens.
 To counter the success of aerated bread in the market, traditional fermentation bakers began focusing on this in their advertising.
 To that end, placard advertisements were used—especially in the neighbourhood of the A.B.C. factory—urging people to "buy the bread with the gin in it", at a time when gin was thought to have medicinal properties as it was made from juniper berries.
 Sir Benjamin Ward Richardson's great support of aerated bread at the expense of traditionally baked bread has been suggested to have been motivated by his dislike of alcohol.

 A.B.C.'s first bakery was in Islington, London.
 In the late Victorian-era, the Dauglish method was considered the superior system by which to mass-produce bread.
 In his memoir of the method, Benjamin Ward Richardson, a later director of the company, wrote:

 I am convinced, from careful and prolonged observation, that the Dauglish method of bread manufacture is on the whole the best that has been discovered ...
 [I]t is the cleanliest of all the processes known and followed; it calls for less drudgery, and, it is not unjust to say, less objectionable labour, from the employed in bread manufacture; it inflicts less arduous toil, and so lessens the rapid wearing out of the body, which is an unfortunate fate of many of those who are engaged in the manufacture of the staff of life; it supplies a purer article to those who depend, largely, upon the staff of life for their daily aliment.
 Lastly, it supplies ... a better article, one which gives to the public the fullest food value that can be got out of the corn [i.e., wheat] from which the food is made, and which enables the manufacture of all kinds of flour or meal, white meal, mixed meal, whole meal, to be most completely and most easily produced.

 As early as 1863 A.B.C.'s method regarding their "pure aerated graham bread" was receiving recommendations as far away as New York City:

 We have been shown specimens of this new and excellent article of food, manufactured by the Aerated Bread Company ...
 It far surpasses anything of the kind yet introduced.
 With their increased facilities for making bread, the Aerated Bread Company hope soon to introduce to the trade all the varieties necessary for household consumption.